slimphp/Slim/README.markdown

 ## "Hello World" application (PHP < 5.3)

 If you are running PHP < 5.3, the second argument to the application's `get()` instance method is the name of a callable function instead of an anonymous function.
+This example assumes you have setup URL rewriting with your web server (see below).

     <?php
     require 'Slim/Slim.php';